MarcGravel/JobJugBackendApi/readme.md

 JSON Data Sent:
     {
         "sessionToken": "5R3pkYsHZDgI4nhXM3Is9X",
-        "jobId": 63,
         "title": "Upgrade bedroom walls",
         "location": "6131 43 E ave",
         "content": "All bedrooms walls to be removed, new insulation placed, and new        dryawall with fresh paint", "scheduledDate": "2022-05-23",
         "completedDate": null,
         "cost": 2242.53,